kimbrenekakande/signome/README.md

 # Signome: Microbiome Study Curator

+> **Note**
+> 🚧 **Work in Progress**
+>
+> This project is currently under active development.
+Features and documentation may change as we continue to build and improve the application.
+We welcome contributions and feedback!

+---

 A tool for curating and analyzing microbiome studies, with a focus on extracting and processing information from research papers and related documents.

 ## Project Overview